fferreira/babybel/README.md

 # Babybel

 This is an experimental implementation of a syntax extension to Ocaml that adds support for contextual objects.
 Because it uses OCaml's own internal AST reprseentation it is somewhat fuzzy about the compiler version.
-Babybel works at least with OCaml 4.03.0
+Babybel works at least with OCaml 4.03.0 and 4.04.0

 ## Examples